Associate or add an Azure subscription to your Azure Active Directory tenant

 Sign in using an account that:

-Make sure you're not using an Azure Cloud Service Providers (CSP) subscription (MS-AZR-0145P, MS-AZR-0146P, MS-AZR-159P), a Microsoft Internal subscription (MS-AZR-0015P), or a Microsoft Imagine subscription (MS-AZR-0144P).
+Make sure that you're not using an Azure Cloud Service Providers (CSP) subscription (MS-AZR-0145P, MS-AZR-0146P, MS-AZR-159P), a Microsoft Internal subscription (MS-AZR-0015P), or a Microsoft Azure for Students Starter subscription (MS-AZR-0144P).

 Sign in and select the subscription you want to use from the Subscriptions page in Azure portal.

 Select Change directory.

 Review any warnings that appear, and then select Change.